 Video content was also a major incorporation into the new site.
 With the increase of mobile users, video content displayed in short, simple motion graphics would effectively deliver messaging in an easy to understand way.

 The websites were also redesigned to be mobile friendly.
-At the time of the initial analysis, 30% of Steward’s traffic was coming from mobile devices, and today, mobile is increasingly becoming the primary access many people have to the internet.
+At the time of the initial analysis, 30 percent of Steward’s traffic was coming from mobile devices, and today, mobile is increasingly becoming the primary access many people have to the internet.

 New tools were put in place to uniquely engage patients.
 The custom response “dial pad” tool on the home page asks user what it is they are looking for - and gives it to them quickly.
 Hatch also implemented tools available within Drupal and Acquia’s ecosystem to learn more about users behavior on the site, and serve up personalized content based on their interactions and history on the site.